ISAAKiel/pathAAR/README.md

 # pathAAR
 R Package to reconstruct paths using archaeological monuments, model parameters of infrastructure and evaluate those parameters

-Archaeological remains of roads or infrastructure are rarley found, especially in earlier epochs.
+Archaeological remains of roads or infrastructure are rarely found, especially in earlier epochs.
 Usually, most premodern paths have been country lanes, which might be paved when needed.
-Hence, their preservation is linked to specific conditions, like waterlocked environements.
-Solidly constrcuted roads, as the Roman Empire erected across europe, are exeptionally in their preservation, construction, purpose and planing.
+Hence, their preservation is linked to specific conditions, like waterlogged environments.
+Solidly constructed roads, as the Roman Empire erected across Europe, are special in their preservation, construction, purpose and planning.
-But, monuments situated next to a paths - landmarks - are more likely to be preserved and recovered.
+But, monuments situated next to paths - landmarks - are more likely to be preserved and recovered.
 Those landmarks can be medieval border stones, premodern burial mounds or neolithic gallery graves.
-The choose of a path associated feature depends on region, culture and epoch.
+The choice of a path associated feature depends on region, culture and epoch.

-`pathAAR` is designed to reconstruct paths next to the location of so called path associated features using a Kernel Density Approach.
+`pathAAR` is designed to reconstruct paths next to the location of the so-called path associated features using a Kernel Density Approach.

-Additionally, using `pathAAR` enables you to modell certain parameters likely to be influencial for systems of infrastructure.
-Wheter a pedestrian walk, the use of a vehicule, avoding certain areas or prefering others influenced the location of a path can be modelled, tested and evaluated.
+Additionally, using `pathAAR` enables you to model certain parameters likely to be influential for systems of infrastructure.
+Whether a pedestrian, the use of a vehicle, avoiding certain areas or preferring others influenced the location of a path can be modelled, tested and evaluated.
 Selecting and defining parameters needs to be done by the user, depending on region, culture and epoch!